-Member Relevant Education and Experience Bradley Kipp Over 19 years' experience in the mining sector specializing in operations, corporate finance and public reporting Has been Chief Financial Officer and/or director of several public companies listed on both the Toronto and London AIM stock exchanges Ewan Mason 23 years' experience in corporate banking including project financing and mining investment banking MBA from University of Toronto, 1992 Gordon Pridham More than 25 years' experience in investment banking, capital markets and corporate finance Has worked in New York, Calgary, Toronto and Hong Kong for global financial institutions and has financed and advised companies in the public and private markets
+Member Relevant Education and Experience Bradley R. Kipp (Chair) Over 20 years' experience in the mining sector specializing in operations, corporate finance and public reporting Has been Chief Financial Officer and/or director of several public companies listed on both the Toronto and London AIM stock exchanges2 Lorie Waisberg Corporate director who has served on the audit committees of several public companies Former Executive Vice President, Finance and Administration of Co-Steel Inc. Gordon Pridham More than 25 years' experience in investment banking, capital markets and corporate finance Has worked in New York, Calgary, Toronto and Hong Kong for global financial institutions and has financed and advised companies in the public and private markets